 The School of Education wants to hear from our alumni and friends.
 We also want to make sure you are hearing from us.
 If you have not received electronic updates, it may mean we don’t have your current e-mail address.
-Please email the Wisconsin Alumnni Association with your full name and current e-mail address, or visit the Wisconsin Alumni Association, click on the directory link, and update your information.
-You don't have to be a member to sign up.
+Please visit this Wisconsin Alumni Association web page to update your information.
 In addition, the WAA offers free e-mail accounts to all alumni.

 CLICK ON THE LINKS TO THE RIGHT TO VIEW ARCHIVED EDITIONS OF LEARNING CONNECTIONS.